manucomi/parking-management-system/docs/design-docs/adr/ADR-004-caching-strategy-ssr-and-redis.md

 We decided to:

-1. **Implement an SSR caching layer** in the frontend via a custom utility (`NetworkFirstCacheService`) that caches API responses during server-side rendering.
+1. **Implement an SSR caching layer** in the frontend using SSR caching (in-memory) that stores API responses during server-side rendering.
-2. **Plan a future integration** of **Redis (Upstash)** in the backend once the system requires cross-instance shared caching or live data synchronization.
+2. **Plan a future integration** of **Redis planned for v1.1** in the backend once the system requires cross-instance shared caching or live data synchronization.

 ## Consequences